Discover the Norman way of life in the place where it first took hold in Ireland.

 St. Dubhán’s Church is an example of a Norman church with a nave and chancel.
 The site itself, however, is much earlier and was founded in the 5th century by St. Dubhán.

-Dunbrody is a Cistercian abbey founded by the Norman knight Hervey de Montmorency on lands granted to him by Diarmuid McMurrough, the ousted ruler of Leinster who brought the Normans to Ireland to help him regain his kingdom.
+Dunbrody Abbey is a Cistercian abbey founded by the Norman knight Hervey de Montmorency on lands granted to him by the local Irish king Diarmuid McMurrough in 1169.

 This arboretum is named after U.S. president, John Fitzgerald Kennedy.
 The name Fitzgerald came to Ireland with the Norman Conquest.

-John Fitzgerald Kennedy was the 35th president of the United States of America and, like many Americans, could trace his ancestry back to Ireland.
-On his mother’s side, he is descended from the Fitzgerald family who were among the first Normans to arrive in Ireland.
+John Fitzgerald Kennedy was the 35th president of the United States of America and could trace his ancestry back to Ireland.
+The ancestry of the Fitzgeralds in Ireland can be traced back to the Norman conquest.